Course Transformation Work

-PreCalculus, MATH 104: Our transformation work on MATH 104 has focused on incorporating frequent group work across sections, increasing our support of GTAs, and coordinating the course across sections.
-I have designed and implemented in-class group work activities and post-class assignments, as well as redesigned the exams and introduced an online homework program.
-I meet with GTAs and instructors weekly, and we have implemented a GTA training handbook.
+PreCalculus, MATH 104: Our transformation work on MATH 104 focused on incorporating frequent group work across sections, increasing our support of GTAs, and coordinating the course across sections.
+I designed and implemented in-class group work activities and post-class assignments, as well as redesigned the exams and introduced an online homework program.
+I met with GTAs and instructors weekly, and we implemented a GTA training handbook.

-Calculus III, MATH 127: MATH 127 is a new course that our department first offered in Spring 2016, when we transitioned from a two-course calculus sequence to a three-course sequence.
+Calculus III, MATH 127: MATH 127 was first offered in Spring 2016, when we transitioned from a two-course calculus sequence to a three-course sequence.
 We designed the course with a focus on active learning.
-Therefore, we are working to transform the pre-class, in-class, and post-class activities, as well as to improve our assessment of student learning outcomes using exams and student feedback surveys.
+Therefore, we worked to transform the pre-class, in-class, and post-class activities, as well as to improve our assessment of student learning outcomes using exams and student feedback surveys.

 Click the image above for a larger version or see the PDF version here: Restructuring Calculus: Reorganizing Content and Moving Toward a Flipped Classroom.